-- > Reviewing their progress towards their goals regularly - > Reviewing the impact of interventions at each full term - Using pupil questionnaires - > Monitoring by the SENDCo - > Using provision maps to measure progress - > Holding an annual review (if they have an education, health and care (EHC) plan)
+- Reviewing their progress towards their goals regularly. - Reviewing the impact of interventions at each full term. - Using pupil questionnaires. - Monitoring by the SENDCo. - Using provision maps to measure progress. - Holding an annual review (if they have an education, health and care (EHC) plan).

-10. How will the school resources be secured for my child?
+11: How will the school resources be secured for me child?

+If the child is dual registered, we work closely with the school's mainstream school.
 It may be that your child's needs mean we need to secure:

-- Extra equipment or facilities
+- Extra equipment or facilities.

-- More teaching assistant hours
+- More teaching assistant hours.

-- · Further training for our staff
+- Further training for our staff.

-- External specialist expertise
+- External specialist expertise.